Check out our new FHA first-time homebuyers guide updated for 2024

 Section 8 in Mississippi allows people to find their own privately owned apartments, rather than requiring them to live in government-owned housing developments.
 The amount of assistance you’ll receive depends on your income and the fair market rent (FMR) for your area, as set by HUD.
 Here’s how the calculation works:

-Most local programs set the amount of assistance such that families must pay no more out of pocket than 30% of their incomes.
+Most local programs structure assistance so that households typically pay around 30% of their income toward rent, depending on unit cost and payment standards.
 If you select a unit with rent higher than the Payment Standard, you’ll need to pay the additional cost out of pocket.

 {{SC-FMR}}